Integral Picard group of some stacks of polarized K3 surfaces of low degree: Integral Picard group of for

 Recall that in \parref{par:FFrat} we defined the stack $\FF(a,b,n)\rat$ whose objects are families of complete intersections of codimension $2$ and bidegree $(a,b)$ in a Brauer-Severi variety having $n$-dimensional fibres such that the fibres have at most ADE singularities.

 \begin{prop} The stack $\Ucal_6$ is isomorphic to $\FF(2,3,4)\rat$. \end{prop}

 \begin{proof} The proof is similar to the one of \propref{prop:U4 iso}, so we will be skipping some of the details.

-It is well known that the image of a family of quasi-polarized K3 surfaces of degree $6$, whose polarization induces a birational morphism, is equal to a complete intersection of bidegree $(a,b)$ in a $\PP^4$-bundle.
+The image of a family of polarized K3 surfaces of degree $6$, whose polarization induces a birational morphism, is equal to a complete intersection of bidegree $(2,3)$ in a $\PP^4$-bundle.
 Moreover, this image will have at most ADE singularities.

-This fact determines a morphism $f:\Ucal_6\to\FF(2,3,4)\rat$, which we claim to be an isomorphism.
-As usual, in order to apply the Zariski Main Theorem, we need to show that $f$ is representable, birational, quasi-finite and surjective.

-Representability can be proved using exactly the same argument of \propref{prop:U4 iso}, i.e. there exists a bijection between automorphisms of $P$ that restrict to automorphisms of the family of complete intersections and automorphisms of the original family of quasi-polarized K3 surfaces.

-Birationality follows from the isomorphism between the open substack of families of quasi-polarized K3 surfaces with a very ample polarization and $\FF(2,3,4)\sm$, the stack of smooth complete intersections.

-Quasi-finiteness and surjectivity are proved in the same way as in the proof of \propref{prop:U4 iso}. \end{proof}